hmartin/pebidi/README.md

 micro todo:
 worldwide stat*
-repair personal stat
-if no user on page who need user then redirect
+Limit words for gw (mini 15 words)* repair personal stat if no user on page who need user then redirect
 Think security
 Remove personal gw
+pager wordlist
+tips dont add more 100w
+slug group
 add word to a group
-Limit words for gw (mini 15 words)
 Special page for got
 optim with json in db
 new count point system last 5 with ponderation